mad-lab-fau/mad-gui/README.md

 Below, we present two options how to obtain and run the GUI.
 However, this will only enable you to look at our example data.
 You want to load data of a specific format/system or want to use a specific algorithm?
-In this case please refer to [Can I use it with data of my specific system or a specific algorithm?](#can-i-use-it-with-data-of-my-specific-system-or-a-specific-algorithm).
+In this case please refer to [Can I use it with data of my specific system or a specific algorithm?](#can-i-use-it-with-data-of-my-specific-system-or-a-specific-algorithm)

 ## How can I test the GUI using your example data on my computer?